Learn/Heat Pumps/Weatherization Cost

 What's the most cost-effective weatherization measure?

-[VERIFY] Air sealing typically offers the best ROI at 2-3 year payback, followed by attic insulation at 3-5 years.
-However, comprehensive weatherization is more effective than individual measures because they work synergistically - air sealing without insulation, or insulation without air sealing, leaves significant energy waste.
+Air sealing typically offers the best ROI at 2-3 year payback, followed by attic insulation at 3-5 years.
+However, complete weatherization is more effective than individual measures because they work synergistically - air sealing without insulation, or insulation without air sealing, leaves significant energy waste.

 How long does weatherization take?

-[VERIFY] Energy audit takes 2-4 hours.
-Basic weatherization takes 1-3 days.
-Comprehensive packages take 3-7 days depending on scope.
+Energy audit takes 2-4 hours.
+Basic weatherization takes 1-3 days. complete packages take 3-7 days depending on scope.
 Most work is non-invasive and doesn't require you to leave home.

 Get Free Heat Pump Quotes